microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution01.md

 With the AdventureWorks migration done, any frustrating connectivity issues and initial barriers should be eliminated.
 This part of the challenge should involve quite a bit more work, particularly if the team pursues the advanced challenges.
 Comments beneath each requirement:

-1. Both WWI OLTP and data warehouse databases are to be migrated; they do not need to be on the same server
+1. Both WWI OLTP and data warehouse databases are to be migrated; they do not need to be on the same server.
     * The team may decide to migrate these to Azure SQL Database, but Azure SQL Managed Instance is an arguably better choice.
-The purpose of calling out they do not need to be on the same server is to encourage a split architecture to leveral Synapse.
+The purpose of calling out they do not need to be on the same server is to encourage a split architecture to leverage Synapse.
-1. Wide World Importers would prefer to take advantage of PaaS services if possible
+1. Wide World Importers would prefer to take advantage of PaaS services if possible.
-    * Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse are the best choices
+    * Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse are the best choices.
-1. Database migration for the OLTP database must be done online with minimum downtime
+1. Database migration for the OLTP database must be done online with minimum downtime.
-    1. For the purposes of this challenge, use the WWI Order Insert Solution (Windows Application) to simulate load on the on-premises database during migration/assessment
+    1. For the purposes of this challenge, use the WWI Order Insert Solution (Windows Application) to simulate load on the on-premises database during migration/assessment.
     * An online migration requires the premium tier of the Azure Database Migration Service.
 If running the order insert tool is difficult to do for performance, bandwidth, or other reasons, do the following:
-        * With the database idle, perform the initial migration
+        * With the database idle, perform the initial migration.
-        * Once complete, run the tool for a brief period of time OR insert a new record manually
+        * Once complete, run the tool for a brief period of time OR insert a new record manually.
-        * Ensure the changes propagate
+        * Ensure the changes propagate.
-1. Database migration for the data warehouse can be done offline
+1. Database migration for the data warehouse can be done offline.
 1. SSIS package as part of the WWI DW ETL is a *bonus challenge* and not required
     * If the team chooses to migrate the SSIS job, they do not need to refactor it (unless they choose to) -- simply hosting in the cloud is sufficient (the ideal way to host would be via ADF -- [read this document](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-deploy-ssis-packages-azure) for more information on configuring the SSIS runtime in ADF.